 Full payment, less any previously paid deposit monies, must reach Undiscovered Mountains Ltd not less than 6 weeks prior to the departure date shown on the booking form.
 The lead name is liable for full payment for all persons for whom the original booking was made.
 The lead name is also responsible for all monies relating to any additional persons Undiscovered Mountains Ltd was subsequently asked to book and in respect of whom Undiscovered Mountains Ltd issued a confirmation invoice.

 If you book within the balance due period you must pay the full holiday price at the time of booking.
 If the balance is not paid in time we reserve the right to cancel your holiday, retain your deposit and apply cancellation charges as set out in paragraph 4.

 It is possible to pay by bank transfer BACS to a UK bank in pounds sterling or in euros to a UK international bank.
 The client is liable for any bank charges applied to the transaction by either bank.
 It is also possible to pay by credit or debit card via online payment.
 Where payments are made by credit or debit card, any refund will be made through the cardholder's account and not by cheque.

 Undiscovered Mountains Ltd will do all it can to comply with any changes or alterations made to the original contract provided that written notification is received at our offices from the person who signed the booking form, not later than the date on which balance of the original holiday price is due for payment.
 However, Undiscovered Mountains Ltd cannot guarantee that these will always be possible.
-If we can change or alter your booking, you would be liable for any non-recoverable costs and a minimum amendment fee of £30 per person per booking may apply.
+If we can change or alter your booking, you would be liable for any non-recoverable costs and a minimum amendment fee of £30 per person per booking.
 Any change or alteration made within 6 weeks of the departure date may be treated as a cancellation and the below cancellation charges will apply.